These Less-Known Lawn Care Techniques Are What Your Lawn Needs!

 Many people only think about mowing their lawn, watering it, and maybe fertilizing it once a year.
 However, there are three other services that can be extremely beneficial for your lawn: core aeration, dethatching, and overseeding.
 These services have unique benefits that could provide the answers to many of your lawn care concerns.

-Core Aeration
+Lawn Aerating Core Aeration Services

-What is Core Aeration?
+What Is Core Aeration?

 Let's start with one of the most important and underutilized lawn care services known as core aeration.
 Aeration literally means introducing air into the soil.
 Core aeration is a specific type of aeration by which small plugs (or "cores") of compacted soil and thatch are removed from your lawn.
 This process maximizes air exchange between your grass and the surrounding environment, which will always lead to a healthier lawn!